ivan-kleshnin/profile.checklist/README.md

 Do you have a GiHub account already?
 GitLab, BitBucket, etc. are decent repo storages but they fail to be **social networks**.
 Maybe it's community sizes (cumulative effect), maybe it's a better design and usability (GitLab and BitBucket render 150+ chars per line in `.md` – omg), maybe it's something else.
 Whatever it is, I can tell you 100% that many recruiters scan GitHub on daily basis, and few of them are even aware of its competitors.
 You may prefer one's or another's plans for a commercial subscription, but be sure to setup your GitHub account properly anyway, in case you're looking for job opportunities.

+English may be not your native language, but make sure to have (at least) all your main texts (captions, project descriptions) translated to English.
+Hopefully, I shouldn't explain why.
+Once you're there, check your grammar.

 ### 2.1 GitHub Profile